Mohamed-hanfy/Design_Patterns/README.md

 - Create additional commands/devices in `command` and wire them in `RemoteControl`.
 - Implement a new `FlyBehavior` or `QuacBehavior` in `strategy` and inject them into `Duc`.
 - Add composite levels or leaf types in `composite` and print using `Waitress`.

-## Notes

-- The Java package/class names are intentionally simple and educational.
-- Some names are kept close to Head First Design Patterns style for familiarity.